7 Best Calorie Burning Exercises You Should Try Out in 2019

 Running up and down stairs is an incredibly effective way to torch calories – better than jogging or rowing!
 It increases your heart rate which improves your cardiovascular fitness and strengthens your lower body muscles too.
 Plus, most people can do from the comfort of their own home for free!
 Or if you have stairclimbers in your gym, then they’re a great option too since you don’t need to stop and turn around at the top.
 Get started by walking or running up one flight of stairs then turning around immediately and coming straight back down.
 Progress by increasing your speed or the number of times you repeat it.

 Jump rope: 1074 calories burnt per hour

 There’s a good reason professional boxers use a jump rope in their workouts – it melts calories like nothing else.
 You can practice at a speed that’s right for you, whether that’s a Rocky Balboa intensity or a leisurely school-yard pace.
 Either way, you’ll be improving your aerobic fitness and overall health as well as blitzing excess calories.
 Jump ropes are inexpensive to purchase and can be used in the garden or your local park.
 Get started by timing how long you can skip for without stopping and then trying to beat your time each day.

 Melt away calories to get the body you want

-Trying new exercises will help to keep you motivated and ensure you stick with your workout routine.
+Trying new fat burning exercises will help to keep you motivated and ensure you stick with your workout routine.
 Once you find an activity you love, exercise will never feel like a chore again!